 Over the past year, masks have been transformed from a Halloween novelty to both an everyday accessory and a source of contention.
-The question of whether masks are required when not seated in restaurants remains unresolved as of today with conflicting dictates from the governor and local city governments.
+The question of whether masks are needed restaurants when not seated remains unresolved as of today with conflicting dictates and guidance dependent on vaccination.
 Regardless, restaurants can legally maintain their own dress codes for customers to follow.
 At Maskadores Taco Shop, a local chain, masks of another type are far less controversial, having always been an integral part of the theme and decor.

 As its name implies, Maskadores celebrates the culture of La Luche Libre, Mexican professional wrestling known for the colorful masks worn by its competitors.
 As the taco brand continues to expand throughout the metropolitan area, there are currently two locations situated along light rail.
 One is diagonally across the street from the station at 19th and Northern avenues, and the other is one block west of the Thomas/Central station in Midtown.
 Both operate with essentially the same menu and approach despite some subtle differences among different franchises.